nverchev/drytorch/docs/tutorials/getting_started.md

 ).squeeze()
 ```

-Let us visualized the image we want to reproduce and the baseline
+Let us visualize the image we want to reproduce and the baseline
 reconstruction.

 ```{code-cell} ipython3